xwmx/nb/README.md

 notes example-notebook:edit 5
 ```

-Files can also be moved between notebooks:
+Notes can also be moved between notebooks:

 ```bash
 # move note 3 from home to example-notebook
 notes move 3 example-notebook
 ```

-Whenever a file is added, changed, or removed, `notes` automatically commits
+Whenever a note is added, changed, or removed, `notes` automatically commits
 the change to git transparently in the background.
 You can view the history of
-the notebook or an individual file with:
+the notebook or an individual note with:

 ```bash
 # show history for current notebook